Rampur district: Demographics

 According to the 2011 Census of India, Rampur district has a population of 2,335,819, roughly equal to the nation of Latvia or the US state of New Mexico.
-This gives it a ranking of 194th in India (out of a total of 640).
+This gives it a ranking of 194th among India's 640 districts.
 The district has a population density of 987 PD/sqkm.
 Its population growth rate over the decade 2001-2011 was 21.4%.
-Rampur has a sex ratio of 905 females for every 1000 males, and a literacy rate of 75.08%.
+Rampur has a sex ratio of 905 females for every 1000 males, and a literacy rate of 53.34%.
+25.20% of the population live in urban areas.
 Scheduled Castes make up 13.18% of the population.

 Islam is the majority religion in the district.
 Three out of five tehsils in Rampur have a Muslim majority and one a Muslim plurality.
 Hindus are majority in rural areas, while Muslims predominate in urban areas.
-Sikhs are a significant minority in Bilaspur and Suar tehsils.
+Sikhs are a significant minority in Bilaspur and Suar tehsils, while Christians are a small minority in concentrated in Rampur city.

 At the time of the 2011 Census of India, 73.85% of the population of the district spoke Hindi, 23.04% Urdu and 2.54% Punjabi as their first language.
+There are also some Bengali speakers in Bilaspur tehsil.
+The Punjabis and Bengalis are the refugees and their descendants from modern Pakistan and Bangladesh who were settled in the district during Partition.